Azure-Samples/ms-identity-ciam-dotnet-tutorial/2-Authorization/2-call-own-api-blazor-server/README.md

 ## About the code

-The setup for the main Blazor application happens in the `Program.cs` file.
+The setup for the main Blazor application happens in the `ToDoClient\Program.cs` file.
 An application is created and configured based on the settings found within the `appsettings.json` file including information such as the application's tenant id and the id for the application registered in **Azure AD CIAM**.

 ```Csharp
 builder.Services.AddAuthentication(OpenIdConnectDefaults.AuthenticationScheme)